mohanson/daze/README.md

 $ curl -x socks5://127.0.0.1:1080 google.com
 ```

-When using daze, it is your responsibility to ensure that both the server and the client are using the same version of daze (check with the `daze ver` command).
-Daze is still under development, and I cannot guarantee any compatibility.
+Daze is still under development.
+You should make sure that the server and client have the same version number (check with the `daze ver` command) or commit hash.

 # Using Daze for Different Platforms